 In October 2020, the Company's shareholders approved the Employee Stock Purchase Plan ("ESPP"), which became effective upon the closing of the Company's initial public offering ("IPO") in November 2020.
-The Company initially reserved a total of 1,187,000 shares of Company's common stock for issuance under the ESPP.
-The ESPP provides that the number of shares reserved and available for issuance under the ESPP will be increased on January 1 of each calendar year by 1% of the number of shares of Company's common stock issued and outstanding on the immediately preceding December 31 or such lesser amount as specified by the board of directors.
+The Company initially reserved a total of 1,187,000 shares of the Company's common stock for issuance under the ESPP.
+The ESPP provides that the number of shares reserved and available for issuance under the ESPP will be increased on January 1 of each calendar year by 1% of the number of shares of the Company's common stock issued and outstanding on the immediately preceding December 31 or such lesser amount as specified by the board of directors.
 Through December 31, 2022, there was no increase in the number of shares reserved for issuance under the ESPP.
 In January 2023 and January 2024, the number of shares of the Company's common stock available for issuance under the ESPP was increased by 832,876 shares and 834,355 shares, respectively.
-As of March 31, 2024, 2,672,701 shares of Company's common stock were available for issuance under the ESPP.
+As of June 30, 2024, 2,672,701 shares of the Company's common stock were available for issuance under the ESPP.

-Under the ESPP, the Company issued 58,555 shares of Company's common stock for proceeds of \$150 during the three months ended March 31, 2024.
+Under the ESPP, the Company issued 58,555 shares of the Company's common stock for proceeds of \$150 during the six months ended June 30, 2024.